autism-101/hugo-website/content/english/functioning-labels.md

 > For those labelled high functioning, it can be incredibly difficult to get external support once diagnosed.

-> High functioning’ is not how an autistic person experiences being autistic, it’s how society experiences the autistic person.
+> 'High functioning’ is not how an autistic person experiences being autistic, it’s how society experiences the autistic person.

 ##### DSM-V